Codecademy/docs/content/typescript/concepts/classes/classes.md

 ---
-Title: 'Classes'
+Title: "Classes"
-Description: 'With TypeScript, class objects can use type annotation to describe the relationship between class members and their static types.'
+Description: "With TypeScript, class objects can use type annotation to describe the relationship between class members and their static types."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 With TypeScript, **`class`** objects can use type annotation to describe the relationship between class members and their static types.
 Classes are a core part of the JavaScript language that TypeScript respects.